Westworld season 4

-The fourth and final season of the American science fiction dystopian television series Westworld (subtitled The Choice) premiered on HBO on June 26, 2022, and concluded on August 14, 2022, consisting of eight episodes.
+The fourth and final season of the American science fiction dystopian television series Westworld, subtitled The Choice, premiered on HBO on June 26, 2022, and concluded on August 14, 2022, consisting of eight episodes.
 In November 2022, HBO announced it had canceled the series.

 The television series was created by Jonathan Nolan and Lisa Joy, and it is based on the 1973 film of the same name, written and directed by Michael Crichton.
 The fourth season stars an ensemble cast led by Evan Rachel Wood, Thandiwe Newton, Jeffrey Wright, Tessa Thompson, Aaron Paul, James Marsden, and Ed Harris.

 Plot summary

-The first half of the fourth season picks up seven years after the end of season 3 in 2060, while the second half takes place 23 years later in 2083.
+The first half of the fourth season picks up in 2060, seven years after the end of season 3, while the second half takes place 23 years later, in 2083.
 The season is described as a "dark odyssey about the fate of sentient life on Earth."
 The season includes an amusement park modeled after the Roaring Twenties.

 Humanity has lost the war, with Charlotte Hale's host copy having filled the power vacuum left behind by Engerraund Serac and his Rehoboam, ascending as the sole power over Delos after deposing William and replacing him with an identical host loyal to her.
-Charlotte succeeds in taking control of the world by removing world leaders and installing hosts in their place, simultaneously deploying a bioengineered virus that infects humans over the course of a generation, making them susceptible to her and other hosts' orders, effectively reversing the power dynamic between humans and hosts.
+Charlotte succeeds in taking control of the world by removing world leaders and installing hosts in their place, simultaneously deploying a bioengineered virus that infects humans over the course of a generation, making them susceptible to her and other hosts' orders.
+This has reversed the power dynamic between humans and hosts – which had previously existed only within the Delos parks, acted on by a only limited number of humans against hosts that regenerated nightly – to now be the worldwide domination of all humanity by a limited number of hosts.
+She has replaced Serac's system, which had managed humanity to ensure world peace and maximum possible well-being, with her own system of controlling humanity to ensure maximum prosperity for hosts.
+When bored, she tortures random humans.

-Two decades later, Christina, a woman resembling Dolores who works at a video game company writing non-playable character (NPC) storylines and backstories, gradually begins to question the nature of her reality after she realizes that it appears her stories are somehow translating to the lives of people in the real world.
+Two decades later, Christina, a woman resembling Dolores who works at a video game company writing non-player character (NPC) storylines and backstories, gradually begins to question the nature of her reality after she realizes that it appears her stories are somehow translating to the lives of people in the real world.
 In actuality, she is a program created by Charlotte to manage a largely docile humanity, with the hosts now controlling and managing their lives through carefully detailed and manufactured "storylines", which are transmitted directly to the minds and lives of humans through a series of radio-sonic transmission "tones" in organized metropolitan areas across the world.
 Humans now act out the storylines set by hosts.